mcdeoliveira/pyctrl/doc/tutorial.rst

 loop prints the `Current time` message as fast as possible.
-The parameters of the method :py:meth:`ctrl.Controller.add_timer` are the *label* and *block*, in the case :py:data:`'message'` and the :py:class:`Printer` object, followed by a *list of signal inputs*, in this case :py:data:`['clock']`, and a *list of signal outputs*, in this case :py:data:`None`, then the *timer* period in seconds, and a flag to tell whether the execution of the *block* should repeat
+The parameters of the method :py:meth:`ctrl.Controller.add_timer` are the *label* and *block*, in the case :py:data:`'message'` and the :py:class:`ctrl.block.Printer` object, followed by a *list of signal inputs*, in this case :py:data:`['clock']`, and a *list of signal outputs*, in this case :py:data:`None`, then the *timer* period in seconds, and a flag to tell whether the execution of the *block* should repeat